Contents

 Co-Living in Bali

 Maybe it was the Danish culture, the people that trusted in me, or the general respect, but I’m still incredibly thankful for this opportunity.
-Who would have to know what happened otherwise?
+Yet again, I was planning a two-month sabbatical, this time with an independent lifestyle, and adding Singapore, Vietnam, Philippines, and Bangkok, Thailand to the travel itinerary.

 Entering the Path of Love

-Still, fast forward one and a half years to the end of 2017, returning from Bali.
+Fast forward one and a half years to the end of 2017, returning from Bali.
 I didn’t know what to do.

-I moved back to my parents.
+I moved back to my parents

-A bit numb and unsure of what to do, I knew I could stay in Copenhagen for two or three years more, but I didn’t see myself relocating for good, at least not yet.
+I knew I could stay in Copenhagen for two or three years more, but I didn’t see myself relocating for good, at least not yet.

 I followed my intuition.

-I saved two months before starting the job for another short sabbatical and moved back in with my parents—the idea was to have time to search for a flat and think about what to do next.
+I saved two months before starting the new job for another short sabbatical and moved back in with my parents—the idea was to have time to search for a flat and think about what to do next.

 Making Hard Decisions